Yough expected to reach minor flood stage Thursday morning

 As a precautionary measure, Lincoln said the concession stand and visitor center at Yough River Park were emptied.

-“I like to be overly cautious and have no one in harm's way rather than not taking it seriously -- then it happens and we're struggling to get people to safety,” Lincoln said.
+“I like to be overly cautious and have no one in harm’s way rather than not taking it seriously — then it happens and we’re struggling to get people to safety,” he said.

 He said city officials learned many lessons after a severe storm five years ago suddenly dumped over five inches of rain within two hours, causing extensive flooding in and around the city and over $7 million in property damage.